Last updated: May 2019

 You’re now armed with the knowledge necessary to help you select the best plan for your hosting!

-When in doubt, it’s better to have more power at your disposal than less though you shouldn’t always buy the most expensive plan because you’re unsure.
-Alternatively, we recommend reaching out to our 100% Australian sales team who are available 24 hours a day, 7 days per week and who would be more than happy to assist you with the buying process.
+When in doubt, it’s better to have more power at your disposal than not enough, though you shouldn’t always buy the most expensive plan due to being unsure.